datarobot-community/ai-accelerators/README.md

+DataRobot [AI Accelerators](https://www.datarobot.com/accelerators/) are repeatable, code-first workflows designed to help speed up model development, deployment and time to value using the DataRobot API.

+## Get started

+1. Clone this repo
+2. Import the desired accelerator into your preferred notebook (e.g., jupyter, Kaggle, Databricks Notebooks, Google Colab).
+We recommend using [DR-Notebooks](https://www.datarobot.com/platform/notebooks/).
+3. Execute the notebook.
+4. Learn and understand the accelerator content.
+4. You should now be able to modify the accelerator to solve your own problem.
+The easiest place to start is to replace the input data with your own.

+## Support
+Please report feedback and problems using the issues in this repo.
 Please note: The code in these repos is sourced from the DataRobot user community and is not owned or maintained by DataRobot, Inc. You may need to make edits or updates for this code to function properly in your environment.

+## Finding the content you need
+Accelerators cover a range of topic
 | Title | Accelerator Topic | What it's good for | 3rd Party Integration | Extensibility to other Integrations |
 |---|---|---|---|---|
 | [AFD) Mastering many tables in production ML: complete workflow](https://github.com/datarobot-community/ai-accelerators/blob/main/end-to-end/Azure_End_to_End.ipynb) | Automated Feature Discovery workflow | Repeatable end-to-end AFD workflow in Snowflake from data to batch predictions | Snowflake | High, can use any other data source |